Summer Program Updates 2020

 - Student Support

-- BTC Staff would plan to deliver any materials or supplies students need for programming in a safe way.
+- BTC Staff will plan to deliver any materials or supplies students need for programming in a safe way.

 Teaching Fellow Programming & Support